tanordheim/sherlock/docs/launchers.md

 ## Complex Attributes

 ### actions
-Actions are a list/array of maps with the following strcuture:
+Actions are used to define entries within Sherlock's context menu.
+They are defined as an array of actions, following a simple structure:
 ```json
 {
     "name": "display name",